verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/point-attr.md

 </div>

-One point on the contour of a shape.
+The attributes of a point on the contour of a shape.

 <div className="property-preview">